HELLO THERE, FRIEND!

 If you hear the voice of God’s Spirit calling you toward greater levels of purity and consecration unto Him, beware of hiding behind the excuse, “I’ll always be weak and sinful; I can’t expect anything more.”
 Such logic will be deadly to your soul and toxic to your spiritual life.
 Andrew Bonar wrote, “It is more humbling for us to take what grace offers, than to bewail our wants and worthlessness.”

-This does not mean living in “sinless perfection” and never stumbling again (see Phil.
-3:12).
+This does not mean living in “sinless perfection” and never stumbling again (see Philippians 3:12).
 But neither should we expect to be controlled by the bondage of sin or legalism.
-Let us no longer underestimate the power of the Cross or doubt God’s willingness and ability to transform us into “new creations” in Christ (see 2 Cor.
-5:17)!
-Remember that in your weakness, His strength is made perfect (see 2 Cor.
-12:9).
+Let us no longer underestimate the power of the Cross or doubt God’s willingness and ability to transform us into “new creations” in Christ (see 2 Corinthians 5:17)!
+Remember that in your weakness, His strength is made perfect (see 2 Corinthians 12:9).

 AND LET YOU KNOW WHENEVER WE POST NEW CONTENT!